Is it better to focus your attention on a general audience or a specific niche?

-One infamous example of doing exactly this would be Airbnb’s rapid growth through craigslist ads.
+One infamous example of doing exactly this would be Airbnb’s rapid growth through Craigslist ads.

-Looking for people renting out their pads, then reached out individually asking them to list the apartment on Airbnb instead.
+Looking for people renting out their pads, they were then able to reach out individually, asking them to list the apartment on Airbnb instead.

-Then, later on when there were enough hosts but not enough traction from renters, they began hiring freelance photographers in markets to go to people’s homes and take professionally styled photos of their apartments.
+Later on, when there were enough hosts but not enough traction from renters, they began hiring freelance photographers in each of their to go to people’s homes and take professionally styled photos of their apartments.

 If you want to make the most of both distribution models, take a look at a new concept evolving for marketers called “functional integration.”
 Barry Wacksman, Chief Growth Officer at R/GA, put it best in an article published on the Wharton School’s website:

 “This new generation of successful marketers is building entire ‘ecosystems of value’ that blur together products and services in ways that deliver greater value to consumers.
 Each new piece creates an additional node in the ecosystem, further driving up value.

 What constitutes an ecosystem of value?
 There are increasing consumer benefits that accrue from buying into more nodes, while each node is also a potential entry point for new customers.”